 Romeo Stevens is an independent health researcher who has written and presented on increasing healthspan (the period of one's life where one is free of the harmful conditions brought on by old age).
 Drawing on knowledge gained from reading hundreds of nutrition papers, he started experimenting with creating an easy default meal for himself.
 As his creations progressed, others started asking him to share.
-Romeo is responsible for nutrition research, operations, and product development.
+Romeo is responsible for nutrition research and product development.
+He also supports operations from time to time.

 John Maxwell is a software developer who wanted to pay Romeo to make nutritionally complete foods for him.
-They then started thinking about scaling, because they are infected with Silicon Valley memes.
-John is responsible for infrastructure, both web based and real world, community outreach, and marketing campaigns.
+John and Romeo turned MealSquares into a business with hopes of scaling, because they are infected with Silicon Valley memes.
+John is now focused on other pursuits.
+He connects with the MealSquares team bi-annually and continues to enjoy eating MealSquares.

 Kelly Scanlon is a Registered Dietitian who provides medical nutrition therapy at Kaiser Permanente Medical Center.
 She holds a Bachelor of Science degree in Applied Nutrition from California Polytechnic State University and completed her internship at Napa State Hospital.
 Kelly is a member of the Academy of Nutrition and Dietetics and trained in sports nutrition at the US Olympic Training Center in Colorado.